Podcast: LITT explanined

 At the other end of the thermometer is cryoablation, which freezes cancer cells to death.

-Cryoablation is a treatment option for prostate, kidney, lung and liver cancer.
+Cryoablation is a treatment option for prostate cancer, kidney cancer, lung cancer and liver cancer.
 Also it’s used for non-cancerous breast tumors called fibroadenomas.
 Given its effectiveness for these types of benign tumors, doctors wanted to test expanding the treatment to breast cancer.

 MD Anderson and other sites conducted a clinical trial that included women with early-stage breast cancer whose tumors were 2 centimeters or smaller.